Jean Seberg

 Jean Dorothy Seberg (/ˈsiːbɜːrg/; /fr/; November 13, 1938 – August 30, 1979) was an American actress.
 She is considered an icon of the French New Wave as a result of her performance in Jean-Luc Godard's 1960 film Breathless.

 Seberg appeared in 34 films in the United States and Europe, including Saint Joan, Bonjour Tristesse, Lilith, The Mouse That Roared, Breathless, Moment to Moment, A Fine Madness, Paint Your Wagon, Airport, Macho Callahan, and Gang War in Naples.
 Seberg was among the best-known targets of the FBI's COINTELPRO project.
-Her targeting was in retaliation for her support of the Black Panther Party, a smear directly ordered by J. Edgar Hoover.
+Her targeting was in retaliation for her support of the Black Panther Party and was directly ordered by J. Edgar Hoover.

-Seberg died at the age of 40 in Paris, the French police ruling her death a probable suicide.
-Seberg's second ex-husband, Romain Gary, called a press conference shortly after her body was found, at which he blamed the FBI's campaign against Seberg for her mental demise.
-Gary mentioned how the FBI had planted false rumors in the media that Seberg's pregnancy by Carlos Navarra in 1970 was by a Black Panther, and how the trauma had resulted in her overdosing on sleeping pills while pregnant.
+Seberg died at the age of 40 in Paris, and the French police ruled her death a probable suicide.
+Seberg's second ex-husband, Romain Gary, called a press conference shortly after her body was found, at which he blamed the FBI's campaign against Seberg for her demise.
+Gary mentioned how the FBI had planted false rumors in the media that Seberg's pregnancy by Carlos Navarra in 1970 was by a Black Panther, and how the trauma had resulted in her losing the baby.
 Gary stated that Seberg had attempted suicide on numerous anniversaries of the infant's death, August 25.
 At the time of her death, Seberg was separated—though not divorced—from third husband Dennis Berry.